Daredevil: Born Again: Creative overhaul

+In November 2023, Benson and Moorhead said they were reviewing the existing footage and looking to prior Daredevil content, including the Netflix series, to inform their direction, and said they were fans of Miller's "Born Again" run.
+They added that this was their first MCU project where they were able to find their footing early on after being "thrown in the deep end" with Moon Knight and Loki.
+They were also more comfortable working with the more grounded style of Born Again, which is similar to their independent films, compared to the "mind-bending sci-fi affairs" of those previous MCU projects.
+Moorhead described Born Agains stakes as "primal and graspable".
+D'Onofrio said the directors were Marvel's "hottest talent", and he was confident the series would work after they joined.
+His friend and Moon Knight co-star Ethan Hawke told D'Onofrio about his positive experience working with the pair, and D'Onofrio was a fan of their work on Loki, particularly how they handled violence.

 Three new episodes were written, including a new pilot episode, as well as additional scenes for the previously shot episodes.
 Cox confirmed in May 2024 that nine episodes had been filmed, which Feige said was the first season of Born Again.
-Cuesta, Nachmanoff, and Boyd were re-confirmed to be credited directors for the series in August 2024.
-Some of their episodes had "some rejiggering, and [new] framing, and bookends" added while others were left "100% intact".
-Nachmanoff and Boyd returned to film new footage for the existing episodes and assisted Benson and Moorhead with blending the style of the original episodes with the lead directors' new material.
-Cox said the new version of the series was more in line with the Netflix series, while D'Onofrio said he and others who worked on the previous version of Born Again were pleased with the new iteration.
-Executive producers include Marvel Studios' Feige, Louis D'Esposito, Winderbaum, and Sana Amanat, alongside Scardapane, Benson, and Moorhead.
-Additional executive producers for the first season include Marvel Studios' Gary as well as Corman and Ord.
-Scardapane, Corman, and Ord are credited as the series' creators.
-The series is released under Marvel Studios' "Marvel Television" label.
+Cuesta, Nachmanoff, and Boyd were re-confirmed as credited directors in August 2024.
+Some of their episodes had "some rejiggering, and [new] framing, and bookends" added while others were left as is.
+Nachmanoff and Boyd returned to film new footage for the existing episodes and assisted Benson and Moorhead with blending the style of the original episodes with the new material.
+Cox said the overhauled series was more in line with the original, while D'Onofrio he and other original crew members were pleased with the new iteration.